-SportsCentre, Twitter, YouTube and Don Cherry all went crazy earlier this year when Tomas Hertl, rookie forward with the San Jose Sharks scored four goals in a game highlighted by an incredible shot through his legs.
+SportsCentre, Twitter and YouTube and all go crazy whenever a player pulls off an incredible goal.
+Tomas Hertl, a forward with the San Jose Sharks, scored four goals in a game highlighted by an incredible shot through his legs in a goal that is still memorable to this day.
 Skilled, confident, cocky were just some of the adjectives used.

 With the speed of the game creating less time and space, players continue to develop their puck control and balance and we are seeing this skill used more and more to change the angle of a shot or pass, to shield and protect the puck and simply create time and space that is being taken away.